mdsimpson42/converse/_posts/2025-05-09-impostor-syndrome.md

 ---

 Have you ever been working on a project and felt like you didn't deserve to be there?
-Chances are, you have experienced impostor syndrome; a feeling of self-doubt and inadequacy that is common in the research software community.
+Chances are, you have experienced Impostor Syndrome; a feeling of self-doubt and inadequacy that is common in the research software community.
-But is there anything we can do about it?
+For a lot of us, it's just part of the job.
+But is there anything we can do to alleviate it?

 ---